CSE2307SP26/project-luke-mitchell-adip/README.md

 11. A bank customer should be able to receive an alert when their balance falls below $20.
 12. A bank customer should be able to rename their bank account.
 13. A bank customer should be able to designate their account as Savings or Checking.
+14. A bank administrator should be able to collect fees from existing accounts when necessary.
+15. A bank administrator should be able to add an interest payment to an existing account when necessary.
+16. A bank customer should be able to enable overdraft protection on their account.
+17. A bank customer should be able to receive an alert when their balance falls below $20.
+18. A bank customer should be able to rename their bank account.
+19. A bank customer should be able to designate their account as Savings or Checking.

 ## What user stories were completed this iteration?

-8. A bank administrator should be able to collect fees from existing accounts when necessary.
+1. A bank customer should be able to freeze and unfreeze their account.
+(Adip)
+2. A bank customer should have to use a pin in order to open, close, or transfer funds with their account.
 (Luke)
-9. A bank administrator should be able to add an interest payment to an existing account when necessary.
-(Luke)
-10. A bank customer should be able to enable overdraft protection on their account.
-(Adip)
-11. A bank customer should be able to receive an alert when their balance falls below $20.
-(Adip)
-12. A bank customer should be able to rename their bank account.
-(Mitchell)
-13. A bank customer should be able to designate their account as Savings or Checking.
-(Mitchell)

 ## What user stories do you intend to complete next iteration?